FuDesign2008/randomTheme.vim/README.md

 Using one single favorite color scheme is good, but sometimes is toneless.
 More than one favorite color schemes are tasteful.
 Randoming favorites is better.

-By default, the `./plugin/randomColorSchemes.vim` will random color schemes in `./colors` folder of `GoodColors.vim`.
+By default, the `./plugin/goodcolors.vim` will random the color schemes that have scores more that `++`.

 If you want to add/remove [other] colors, yon can put codes like these into `.vimrc`: